NecroWolf28/theory-quest/README.md

 Difficulty level selection has been added on 20/12/24!

 ## Upcoming updates:
+1. Difficulty Selector will be changed to Grade Selector, to cater to each of the different graded examination difficulty levels.
-1. Quiz Length: you will be able to choose the number of questions when you start the quiz.
+2. Quiz Length: you will be able to choose the number of questions when you start the quiz.